 36. Precipice Trail

-The Precipice Trail is a challenging 3.2-mile roundtrip loop hike in Acadia National Park, Maine.
-It gains more than 1,000 feet elevation in less than a mile with steep cliffs, narrow ledges, iron rungs and ladders.
-Precipice Trail is the hardest but most adventurous hiking trail in Acadia.
+The Precipice Trail is a challenging 3.2-mile roundtrip loop hike with more than 1,000 feet elevation gain in the first mile exclusively on steep cliffs, narrow ledges, iron rungs and metal ladders.
+It’s incredibly popular because it’s the most adventurous hiking trail in Acadia.

-We hiked Precipice Trail on a beautiful fall day in October 2019.
-It’s a fun and exhilarating climb that should definitely be on your US hiking bucket list.
+We hiked Precipice Trail on a beautiful fall day in October 2019, it was a fun and exhilarating climb that should definitely be on your US hiking bucket list.
 Our advice is to climb the smaller but similar Beehive Trail first before taking on Precipice Trail to get a feel for heights and climbing iron rungs.

 37. Queens Garden Navajo Loop Trail

-The Queens Garden Navajo Loop Trail is a moderately difficult 2.9-mile roundtrip loop hike in Bryce Canyon National Park, Utah.
-It combines Queens Garden Trail and Navajo Loop Trail which descend into Bryce Canyon amphitheater at different points along the 8,000-foot high rim.
+Queens Garden Navajo Loop Trail is a moderately difficult 2.9-mile roundtrip loop hike in Bryce Canyon National Park, Utah.
+It can be hiked in either direction going down into the photogenic amphitheater between sunrise point and sunset point along the 8,000-foot high rim.

-We hiked Queens Garden Navajo Loop Trail clockwise in November 2019 and it was one of our favorite hikes in Utah.
+We hiked Queens Garden Navajo Loop Trail clockwise in November 2019 from sunrise point to sunset point, and it was one of our favorite hikes in Utah.
 The unique trail cuts through eerie hoodoos and narrow sandstone walls before ascending out of the amphitheater via a series of sandy switchbacks.

 38. Giant Forest Loop Trail